This page offers answers to a variety of common questions. Select your question below to jump directly to the answer.

 Can I use a word processor other than Microsoft Word?

 Yes.
 Any word processor will do the trick as long as it can handle graphics.
 (In other words, a simple text editor like Notepad won't suffice.)
+Google Docs or Apple's Pages app will work.

 Why can't I copy my graph into my Word document?